MoldyMacaroniX/dashword.net/_src/posts/castle-gauntlet-released-in-geometry-dash.md

 affiliateLinks: false
 hideAds: false
 ---
-After over a month since the release of [Geometry Dash 2.2](/posts/geometry-dash-2-2-released/), RobTop has added the first new gauntlet: the **Castle Gauntlet**!
+After over a month since the release of [Geometry Dash 2.2](/posts/geometry-dash-2-2-released/), RobTop Games has added the first new gauntlet: the **Castle Gauntlet**!

 This gauntlet features the following levels: